Privacy Policy

 9. How we protect members’ information

-We have taken reasonable steps to implement practices, procedures, and systems demonstrating that we have taken steps to integrate data protection into our activities.
+We have taken reasonable steps to implement practices, procedures, and systems to integrate data protection into our activities.
 This includes, for example, enhancing our internal privacy capability by providing necessary training to staff.

 We apply an internal framework of policies and minimum standards across all of our business to keep members’ information safe.
 These policies and standards are periodically updated to keep them in line with regulations and market developments.
-More specifically, and in accordance with the law, we continually take appropriate technical and organisational measures (policies and procedures, IT security) to ensure the confidentiality and integrity of members’ personal information and the way it’s processed.
+More specifically, and in accordance with the law, we continually take appropriate governance and technical measures to ensure the confidentiality and integrity of members’ personal information and the way it’s processed.

-Our website uses standard security protocols to protect personal information that members disclose in using our Member Online and Employer Online services.
+Our website uses standard security protocols to protect personal information that members disclose in using our Member Online service and for employers to disclose in using our Employer Online services.
 We will alert members if they follow a link to our Insurer’s website, that they are leaving our secure site.
 Members should check the privacy policy of the new site before entering any personal information.

-Prior to performing processing which is likely to result in a high risk to the rights and freedoms of our members, we will perform a written privacy impact assessment (PIA) of the envisaged processing operation on the security and protection of that data.
+Prior to performing processing which is likely to result in a high risk to the rights and freedoms of our members, we will perform a written privacy impact assessment (PIA1) of the envisaged processing operation on the security and protection of that data and undertake a threshold assessment if new or changed ways of handling personal information is envisaged.

 10. How long we keep members’ information

-We will keep members’ information for as long as we are required to do so in accordance with the State Records Act 2000 (WA).
+We will keep members’ information for as long as required and in accordance with the State Records Act 2000 (WA).

 11. Data breaches